Skip to main content

 • What to gather: ID, proof of residency, proof of age, health records if required, and the visitor pass form.

-Osher Lifelong Learning Institutes and similar lifelong learning programs
+Osher Lifelong Learning Institutes and similar programs

 Best first move: If you want community, short courses, and lower pressure, check whether there is an Osher program near you.